terschure/dataprocessing_LJO/README.md

-# dataprocessing_LJ-
+# sedaDNA dataprocessing Lake Ljøgottjern

-The files and scripts used for processing the DNA metabarcoding data from the lake sediment samples collected at Lake Ljøgottjern
+This repository contains the files and scripts used for processing the DNA metabarcoding data from the lake sediment samples collected at Lake Ljøgottjern